Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 - Higher energy bills due to less efficient cooling.

-If your air conditioner isn’t level, it may vibrate excessively.
-This can create annoying noises when on and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate more than normal.
+This can create obnoxious sounds when on and even require air conditioning repair.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires expertise.
-It’s usually not a job you’ll want to try by yourself, since your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and creating problems, give Luikart Heating & Cooling a call at 740-200-5591.
+If you think your air conditioner is sinking and creating problems, give Luikart Heating & Cooling a call at 740-344-5497.
 We’ll check your air conditioner for any damage and then determine the best way to level it.